-There are risks with any medications especially if they are combined with other substances including alcohol which increases the risk of black outs and overdose as, like opioids, it depresses the central nervous system.
+There are risks with any medications especially if used with other substances; this includes alcohol which increases the risk of black outs and overdose as, like opioids, it depresses the central nervous system.

-- Using other central nervous systems depressants such as benzos (diazepam, temazepam, clonazepam etc), tranquilisers, barbiturates and other opioids significantly increases the risk of sedation and overdose - Methadone and buprenorphine can interact with a number of medicines including some antibiotics, some antidepressants and some anti-epilepsy drugs.
-Make sure you tell the prescriber if you're taking any other medicines.
-(For info on prescribed drugs see AOTS Information Sheet 18 Methadone and medication interactions.) - Be aware that the metabolism of methadone can be affected by some herbal medications so use these with caution.
-Check with your pharmacist or doctor to see if there are any likely interactions before starting any herbal medications and make sure you tell the prescriber if you're already taking any.

-When stabilising or increasing your dose it's not advisable to operate heavy machinery or to drive because of the potential for increased sedation i.e. nodding off (See OST and You pp.30-31)
+- Using other central nervous systems depressants such as benzos (diazepam, temazepam, clonazepam etc), tranquilisers, barbiturates and other opioids significantly increases the risk of sedation and overdose - Both methadone and buprenorphine can interact with a number of medicines including some antibiotics, some antidepressants and some anti-epilepsy drugs.
+Make sure you tell the prescriber if you are taking any other medicines.
+(For info on prescribed drugs see AOTS Information Sheet 14 Methadone and medication interactions.
+Also available is a wallet sized card outlining medications which interact with methadone) - Some herbal medications can affect the metabolism of methadone so use these with caution.
+Check with your pharmacist or doctor to see if there are any likely interactions before starting any herbal medications and make sure you tell the prescriber if you're already taking any. - When stabilising or increasing your dose it's not advisable to operate heavy machinery or to drive because of the potential for increased sedation i.e. nodding off